willianportilho/born2beroot/README.md

 - TTY mode is enabled; <br>
 - The paths that can be used by sudo are restricted (ex: /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin). <br>
 <br>

+#### Script

+We had to create a [script](./monitoring.sh) that would show some informations on all logged machines.
+I created more than one script.
+The [first](./monitoring.sh) contains all the path of the arguments and the [second](./monitoring_v2.sh), contains a simplified version, whitout all the path.
+The output received on all machines is: